htinaunglu/2024-oscp-journal/Cheatsheets/Information Gathering.md

 # net view to list remote shares
 net view \\dc01 /all
 ```

+- *The SMB discovery script works only if SMBv1 is enabled on the target, which is not the default case on modern versions of Windows.
+However, plenty of legacy systems are still running SMBv1, and we have enabled this specific version on the Windows host to simulate such a scenario.*
 ---
 ## SMTP Enumeration
 TAGS: #SMTP #script #telnet